Letters to Cleo: Reunion

 In December 2007, an impromptu reunion occurred when four of the original band members appeared at a benefit for longtime supporter Jeanne Connolly, at TT the Bear's Place in Cambridge, Massachusetts.
 The members reunited officially for a series of shows a year later in Los Angeles, Boston and New York City.
 More dates followed in 2009 with shows in New Orleans, Dallas, Houston, and Austin.
 Bassist Scott Reibling did not participate in these shows but gave his blessing.
 Longtime friend of the band Joe Klompus replaced Reibling.

 As of July 2009, the band members returned to their own projects.

 In the Parks and Recreation Season 4 episode entitled "The Comeback Kid", the character Ben Wyatt is seen wearing a Letters to Cleo shirt (show star Amy Poehler attended Boston College during the band's early years).
 This resulted in Letters to Cleo being a trending topic on Twitter.
 The band reunited to play a fictional concert on the sixth season finale of Parks and Recreation.

-Letters to Cleo was reported to be back together and recording new music in February, 2016.
+In February 2016, Letters to Cleo was back together and recording new music.
 The band's Facebook and Twitter feeds have been active with status updates, pictures and videos of ongoing recording.

 Letters to Cleo appeared as the musical guest at Geek Bowl XII, the twelfth annual event of its kind put on by Geeks Who Drink Pub Quizzes.
 The event took place in the band's hometown of Boston on Saturday, February 17, 2018.

 The band released their holiday EP Ok Christmas November 2019.

-As of 2022 LTC have been playing reunion shows periodically in the Northeast and California.
+As of 2022, LTC has been playing reunion shows periodically in the Northeast and California.
 The lineup includes both Stacy Jones and Tom Polce alternating playing drums show to show along with Kay Hanley, Michael Eisenstein, Greg McKenna, and Joe Klompus.

+In 2023, band members Kay Hanley and Tom Polce wrote ten original songs for "Subspace Rhapsody," the musical-themed ninth episode of the second season of Star Trek: Strange New Worlds.